vaultec81/docs/docs/cli/get-started.md

 ### Initialize

 If this is the first time you are signing in you'll be prompted to pick a username.
-Once the you've has selected a username your account setup will be complete.
+Mailscript automatically creates a new email address based on your username:

+> username@mailscript.com

+The cli will also prompt you to setup an `alias` workflow, that will alias any emails coming into `username@mailscript.com` to an email address you specify and verify.

+With the initialization now complete you can test your new mailscript email by sending an email to `username@mailscript.com` and receiving it at the aliasing address your specified.

 ## Addresses

 `Addresses` allow you to send and receive email messages.
-You receive a top level domain address corresponding to your selected username (eg. _username@mailscript.com_) and you can create addresses using your username as a first level subdomain (eg. _team@username.mailscript.com_)
+You receive a top level domain address corresponding to your selected username (eg. _username@mailscript.com_) and you can create further addresses using your username as a first level subdomain (eg. _team@username.mailscript.com_).

-You can create an `address` easily:
+You can create additional `addresses` at the cli:

 ```sh
 mailscript addresses:add --address address@username.mailscript.com